 - Managing conflict and crisis

 - Pluralism, inclusion, and social justice

-Graduates from the M.S. in College Counseling and Student Development program pursue career opportunities in residential life, career development, campus ministries, admissions, counseling, academic support services, student activities, student financial services, service learning, and many other co-curricular campus programs.
+Graduates of the M.S. in College Counseling and Student Development program pursue career opportunities in residential life, career development, campus ministries, admissions, counseling, academic support services, student activities, student financial services, service-learning, athletics, judicial affairs, special student services, counseling and testing, and many other cocurricular campus programs.